 All vet techs need compassion for animals, but emergency animal medical technicians need to be especially careful when working with their patients.
-As the veterinary counterpart to emergency medical technicians, vet techs care for animals who are seriously or critically ill.
+Veterinary paramedics, or animal EMTs, care for animals who are seriously or critically ill.
 Training and credentialing as a veterinary technician is the first requirement for an emergency care specialist.
-Once credentialed, you must meet the professional experience and testing requirements to become certified as an emergency animal medical care technician.
+Once credentialed, you must meet the professional experience and testing requirements to become certified as an emergency animal medical technician.

 Become a Vet Tech

 Vet tech education programs receive their accreditation from the American Veterinary Medical Association.
 A veterinary technician must complete at least an associate degree in veterinary technology, but some colleges also offer a bachelor's degree.
 Vet tech programs typically include classes in radiology, nursing techniques and pre- and post-surgical care.
 You must also complete clinical rotations in animal hospitals and a practicum or internship.
 In most states, you must pass the Veterinary Technician National Exam to become credentialed or licensed as a vet tech.
 The American Association of Veterinary State Boards provides a link to each state's requirements on its website.